Alabama

 |

 A tie vote first triggers a recount.
-If the race is still tied, a special election is called no earlier than the 20th day or later than the 30th day after the final canvass is completed.
-However, the tying candidates may agree to cast lots or one candidate may resolve the tie by withdrawing from the race.
+If the race is still tied, a special election is called no earlier than the 20th day or later than the 45th day after the final canvass is completed.
+However, the tying candidates may agree to cast lots or one candidate may resolve the tie by withdrawing from the race instead of having a special election.

 |